Regaining Eligibility for OB GYN Certification

-The American Board of Medical Specialties (ABMS) approved a Board Eligibility Policy, effective January 1, 2012, that limits the period of time that may elapse between a physician’s completion of training and achievement of initial certification in a specialty.
+The American Board of Medical Specialties (ABMS) approved a Board Eligibility Policy, effective January 1, 2012, that limits the period of time that may elapse between a physician’s completion of training and achievement of certification in a specialty.
 The American Board of Obstetrics and Gynecology (ABOG) is a member of the ABMS.

-The ABOG was also required to establish an Eligible Time Period of three to seven years for candidates to achieve initial certification plus time in practice required for admissibility to the Certifying Examination.
+The ABOG was also required to establish an Eligible Time Period of three to seven years for candidates to achieve certification plus time in practice required for admissibility to the Certifying Examination.
 The ABOG established an eligibility interval of 8 years (seven plus one year) and a transition date of December 31, 2018.

 Importantly, ABOG does not recognize the term “Board Eligible,” however, its policies appropriately limit the time interval that may elapse before a physician becomes board-certified.
 The terms for ABOG certification statuses are described in the Types of Board Status policy.